 - Business fraud: electric power generation, patent cross-licensing, lender liability, theft of trade secrets, unfair competition, oil and gas, coal mining, telecommunications overcharges.

-- Class actions: price-fixing, market allocation, monopolization and attempt to monopolize, ERISA, consumer fraud, securities fraud, pyramid scheme.
+- Class actions: price-fixing, unjust enrichment, market allocation, monopolization and attempt to monopolize, ERISA, consumer fraud, securities fraud, pyramid scheme.

 - Contracts for goods and services: electric power supply, contract mining, tools, aircraft, freight services, intellectual property and other licensing agreements, distribution agreements, franchises.